-Packers are one of two teams in the NFL to finish 8-0 at home during the regular season and finish 12-4 overall.
-Team sets a franchise record by winning its fourth consecutive division title after a victory over the Detroit Lions to end the regular season (Dec.
+Packers are one of two teams in NFL to finish 8-0 at home during regular season and finish 12-4 overall.
+Team sets franchise record by winning fourth consecutive division title after victory over Detroit Lions to end regular season (Dec.
 28).

-With a first-round bye, the Packers defeat the Dallas Cowboys at Lambeau Field in the NFC divisional playoffs, 26-21 (Jan.
+With first-round bye, Packers defeat Dallas Cowboys at Lambeau Field in NFC Divisional playoffs, 26-21 (Jan.
 11).

-In Seattle in the NFC Championship Game, the Packers outplay the Seahawks much of the day but the home team stages a stunning rally to win in overtime, 28-22 (Jan.
+In Seattle in NFC Championship Game, Packers outplay Seahawks much of day but home team stages stunning rally to win in overtime, 28-22 (Jan.
 18).

-Rodgers earns NFL Most Valuable Player honors by AP for the second time in his career, becoming the eighth player in NFL history to win the award two or more times (Jan.
-30).
+Rodgers earns NFL Most Valuable Player honors by AP for second time in career, becoming eighth player in NFL history to win award two or more times (Jan.
+31).

 Longtime Packers organization member Lee Remmel passes away at age 90 (April 16).
-Associated with the Packers since the Curly Lambeau era, he retired Dec.
-31, 2007, after a 62-year relationship with the franchise.
+Associated with Packers since Curly Lambeau era, he retired Dec.
+31, 2007, after 62-year relationship with franchise.

-Brett Favre is inducted into the Packers Hall of Fame and the sixth uniform number in team history, his No. 4, is officially retired (July 18).
-Lambeau Field sells out to view the induction and welcome Favre back onto Lambeau Field.
+Favre is inducted into Packers Hall of Fame and sixth uniform number in team history, his No. 4, is officially retired (July 18).
+Lambeau Field sells out to view induction and welcome Favre back onto Lambeau Field.

-1919 Kitchen & Tap, the new Lambeau Field Atrium restaurant, opens.
-Inspired by the local community and the rich team history, the gastropub is a tribute to the year the team was organized (July 24).
+1919 Kitchen & Tap, new Lambeau Field Atrium restaurant, opens.
+Inspired by local community and rich team history, gastropub is tribute to year team was organized (July 24).

 At annual shareholders' meeting, treasurer Mark McMullen reports $29.2 million profit for 2014-15 fiscal year (July 28).

-Former executive vice president and general manager Ron Wolf inducted into the Pro Football Hall of Fame as a contributor candidate (Aug.8).
+Former Executive Vice President and General Manager Ron Wolf inducted into Pro Football Hall of Fame as contributor candidate (Aug.
+8).

-Plans are announced for the Titletown District, a destination area to be created on approximately 34 acres of land west of Lambeau Field (Aug.
+Plans announced for Titletown, destination area to be created on approximately 34 acres of land west of Lambeau Field (Aug.
 20).
-Targeted completion is set for fall 2017.
+Targeted completion is set for Fall 2017.

 Former head coach Lindy Infante passes away at 75 (Oct.
 8).

-During halftime ceremonies, Ron Wolf’s name is unveiled next to fellow Pro Football Hall of Famers on Lambeau Field’s east façade (Nov.
-15) and Brett Favre’s retired No. 4 is unveiled on the stadium’s north façade (Nov.
+During halftime ceremonies, Wolf's name is unveiled next to fellow Pro Football Hall of Famers on Lambeau Field's east façade (Nov.
+15) and Favre's retired No. 4 is unveiled on stadium's north façade (Nov.
 26).

-Hinterland breaks ground on its new home as part of the Titletown District development to the west of Lambeau Field (June 16).
+Hinterland breaks ground on its new home as part of Titletown development to west of Lambeau Field (June 16).

 At annual shareholders' meeting, treasurer Mark McMullen reports $48.9 million profit for 2015-16 fiscal year (July 21).

-Former QB Brett Favre becomes the 24th member of the Packers inducted into the Pro Football Hall of Fame (Aug.
+Favre becomes 24th member of Packers inducted into Pro Football Hall of Fame (Aug.
 6).

-Lambeau Field hosts the Lambeau Field College Classic, presented by Carmex, between the LSU Tigers and Wisconsin Badgers (Sept.
+Lambeau Field hosts Lambeau Field College Classic, presented by Carmex, between LSU Tigers and Wisconsin Badgers (Sept.
 3).

-Bellin Health and the Packers break ground on the Bellin Health Sports Medicine Clinic in the Titletown District (Oct.
+Bellin Health and Packers break ground on Bellin Health Sports Medicine Clinic in Titletown District (Oct.
 6).

-Packers and Johnsonville announce plans for the Johnsonville Tailgate Village to open prior to the 2017 season (Oct.
+Packers and Johnsonville announce plans for Johnsonville Tailgate Village to open prior to 2017 season (Oct.
 12).

-Packers capture their fifth NFC North title in the last six years by beating the Detroit Lions in Week 17 (Jan.
+Packers capture fifth NFC North title in last six years by beating Detroit Lions in Week 17 (Jan.
 1).

-With their franchise-record eight consecutive playoff berths and as a No. 4 seed, the Packers took down the New York Giants 38-13 at Lambeau Field (Jan.
-8), traveled to Dallas for the divisional game and beat the Cowboys 34-31 with a Mason Crosby 51-yard field goal as time expired (Jan.
+With franchise-record eight consecutive playoff berths and as No. 4 seed, Packers take down N.Y.
+Giants, 38-13, at Lambeau Field (Jan.
+8), travel to Dallas for Divisional game and beat Cowboys, 34-31, with Mason Crosby 51-yard FG as time expires (Jan.
 15).
-The Atlanta Falcons hosted the NFC Championship game and gave the Packers a 44-21 loss to end the season (Jan.
+Atlanta Falcons host NFC Championship Game and give Packers a 44-21 loss to end season (Jan.
 22).